smart-teddy-project-hhs/SmartTeddy/README.md

 * [Django](https://www.djangoproject.com/) - Python web-framework for creating a Website or Application Programming Interface (API)

 * [Bleak](https://github.com/hbldh/bleak) - Bluetooth library for Generic Attribute Profile (GATT) communication]

+* [Wagtail-Flags](https://github.com/cfpb/wagtail-flags) - A feature toggling program for which is intergrated in the Django Admin Panel.